SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### News Media Misleads the Public

-- Rather than providing nuanced analyses, many news reports focus on flashy advances enabled by AI with no mention of their limitations.
-- We saw that news articles uncritically repeat PR statements of research, overuse images of robots, attribute agency to AI, and downplay its limitations.
+- Rather than providing nuanced analyses, news reports uncritically repeat companies’ PR statements and rehash the points made by their spokespeople, focus on flashy advances, overuse images of robots, attribute agency to AI, and downplay its limitations.
-- It is common for news stories to rehash the points made by company spokespeople.
 - developers make their accuracy numbers look good by simply changing the metric they are evaluated
 - In civil war prediction, peace observations are much more likely than observations of war.
 So, a model can have 99 percent accuracy just by predicting there will be peace all the time.
 - For an overworked journalist who doesn’t have the time to dive deep and wants to maintain good relationships with companies, it can be tempting to lightly edit a press release and hit publish.